dovuofficial/dovu-offset-widget/examples/carbon-offset-widget/README.md

 # Carbon Offset Widget

+> For testing with DOVU you will be using the staging server or *https://staging.dovu.market/*

 An example of how to use the DOVU Carbon Offset Widget on any website can be found [here](/examples/carbon-offset-widget/carbonOffsetWidget.html).

 The widget can be customised using the following parameters on the iFrame src url: